mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 # Review Process

-This is the review process for the mid-year and winter (formal) performance reviews.
-Note: links to the peer request and peer feedback forms will be either included or specified in each review timeline.
-Also, calibration will differ between mid-year and winter.
-See Timeline for detailed instruction.
+This is the review process for the Mid-Year and Winter (formal) Performance Reviews.
+Note: Links to the peer request and peer feedback forms will be either included or specified in each review timeline.
+Also, calibration will differ between Mid-Year and Winter.
+See Timeline for detailed instructions.

 1. **Confirm level expectations for roles are up to date.** If any level descriptions need to be updated or written, complete it before the review cycle begins.
 2. **Manager preparation.** Before each review cycle, managers read the performance review chapter in High Output Management.
 After reading the chapter, any new managers have 30 minutes scheduled with the CEO to discuss it and set expectations for the review process.